 The NAFAO guide is just that.
 Therefore, in some circumstances we may consider allowing for items not included in the NAFAO guide or allow for a higher cost than suggested in the guide.
-Similarly, whilst an expense or allowance may be suggested in the NAFAO guide, we may consider that in certain individual cases, that expense or allowance is not necessary, and therefore would not be disregarded in the financial assessment.
-Allowances for DRE are at the council's discretion and evidence to confirm an expense may be requested.
+Similarly, whilst an expense or allowance may be suggested in the NAFAO guide, we may consider that in certain individual cases, that it would not be appropriate to disregard the expense or allowance in the financial assessment.
+BCP Council decisions relating to DRE are made in line with the Care and Support Statutory Guidance (Annex C paragraphs 39 - 41), evidence to confirm an expense may be requested.

-The following principles will inform our decision as to what is considered necessary DRE:
+The following principles will inform our decision as to what is considered as DRE:

-- Only items where the person has no choice other than to incur the DRE in order to maintain independence should be allowed. - A DRE assessment will normally apply for a full year.
-However, it may be reviewed more frequently if the person requests this. - We will consider the individual's care and support needs when making a decision. - Only the most cost effective and reasonable form of DRE will be allowed within the financial assessment. - Evidence/receipts may be requested to verify the expenditure.
-It may be that items will not be included within the financial assessment if no evidence of expenditure is provided. - Items will be allowed based on past expenditure not future expenditure. - If Disability Living Allowance/Personal Independence Payment mobility component is in payment, the costs of transport considered eligible as DRE can only be included if the amount paid each week exceeds the amount of the Disability Living Allowance/Personal Independence Payment mobility component.
-Generally, the Disability Living Allowance mobility component should cover the cost of transport.
+- A DRE assessment will normally apply for a full year.
+However, it may be reviewed more frequently if the person requests this. - We will consider the person's care and support needs when making a decision. - Consideration will be given to the reasonableness of disregarding this expenditure in relation to the person's circumstances. - Evidence/receipts may be requested to verify the expenditure.
+It may be that items will not be included within the financial assessment if no evidence of expenditure is provided.

+- Items will be allowed based on past expenditure not future expenditure. - The costs of transport considered eligible as DRE can only be included if the amount paid each week exceeds the amount of the Disability Living Allowance or Personal Independence Payment mobility component that the person receives.
+Generally, the mobility component should cover the cost of transport.

-A person can request their DRE allowance be reconsidered if they are unhappy.
-Final decisionmaking authority rests with the Service Director for Adult Social Care.
+A person can request their DRE allowance be reconsidered if they have concerns about the decision.
+Final decision-making authority rests with the Director of Adult Social Care Services.